arclabs561/ai-visual-test/evaluation/docs/research/DEEP_ARXIV_COMPARISON.md

 ## Executive Summary

-This document provides a comprehensive comparison between our `ai-browser-test` implementation and the latest arXiv research on LLM-as-a-Judge and MLLM evaluation methodologies.
+This document provides a comprehensive comparison between our `ai-visual-test` implementation and the latest arXiv research on LLM-as-a-Judge and MLLM evaluation methodologies.

 ## Key Papers Analyzed